 Unlike the private sector which accounts for only costs and benefits occurring inside an investment project, the Public sector takes into account all the costs and benefits accrued inside and outside the project, i.e. economic and non-economic costs and benefits accruing to the project and all the third part costs and benefits.
-Therefore, economic viability of the planned expansion of the main bus terminal in Mbeya city in Sisimba ward includes financial and non-financial costs and benefits, which have been consolidated to determine the internal rate of return of the project - both financial and economic, and the benefit cost ratio.
+Therefore, economic viability of the project includes financial and non-financial costs and benefits, which have been consolidated to determine the internal rate of return of the project - both financial and economic, and the benefit cost ratio.
 To this effect, several plausible assumptions have been made to gauge the shadow prices of some of the costs and benefits of the project.